tmychow/financial-autocomplete/README.md

 ## TODO

+- [ ] Track gradient norm and KL divergence each step; pause training if they explode
-- [ ] Resume from checkpoint
+- [ ] Keep more than the most recent checkpoint; ensure a checkpoint from last 5 steps is always retained
-- [ ] Make sure we generate non-contaminated cases in validation
-- [ ] Making sure we aren't overfitting to the training data due to insufficient diversity
-- [ ] Deciding if our val set should be curriculum-based or not
+- [ ] Convert to a model which can be used locally
-- [ ] Looking for any queries that are consistently wrong due to it being ambiguous
-- [ ] Deciding if we want a curriculum training at all
+- [ ] Improve plots